esphome/esphome-docs/guides/contributing.rst

     :description: Getting started guide for contributing to the ESPHome project
     :image: github-circle.svg

 We welcome contributions to the ESPHome suite of code and documentation!
-All the code for the projects is hosted on
+All of the project code is hosted on GitHub:
-GitHub:

 - `ESPHome <https://github.com/esphome/esphome>`__ (Project Source Code)
 - `ESPHome-Docs <https://github.com/esphome/esphome-docs>`__ (The documentation which you're reading here)